Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

 - Establish a rhythm.

 We will now look at these basic steps in a little more detail.
-As you progress with your ability to juggle the ball, you should begin to use different parts of your feet, different body parts, and attempt to juggle in set patterns (we will look at some of these also).
-As with all individual-based drills, it’s important to set goals and targets.
+As you progress with your ability to juggle the ball, you should begin to use different parts of your feet, and different body parts.

 1. Body Position